About PROOF

 February 8, 2021: The Proof email list reaches 25,000 members.

-February 10, 2021: February 2021 high for new daily website visitors to Proof (122,262).
+February 10, 2021: February 2021 high for daily website views at Proof (122,262).

 February 11, 2021: Former Donald Trump National Security Adviser Michael Flynn, by and through his attorney Jesse R. Binnall at Harvey & Binnall PLLC, threatens to sue Proof for reporting on Trump donor and Nebraska gubernatorial candidate Charles W. Herbster’s Facebook claim that Flynn attended a January 5, 2021 meeting at Trump International Hotel—an event occurring just hours before Insurrection Day, during which Trump loyalists launched an armed assault on the United States Capitol.